phurwicz/hover/docs/pages/tutorial/t2-bokeh-app.md

 > `hover` creates a [`bokeh` server app](https://docs.bokeh.org/en/latest/docs/user_guide/server.html) to deliver its annotation interface.
 >
-> :rocket: Let's go over a few ways to run this app.
+> :rocket: This app can be served flexibly based on your needs.

 {!docs/snippets/html/stylesheet.html!}

 ## **Prerequisites**

-Suppose that we've already created a `handle` like in the [quickstart](../t0-quickstart/#apply-labels).
+Suppose that we've already used a `recipe` to create a `handle` function like in the [quickstart](../t0-quickstart/#apply-labels).

-This is our app which can be placed flexibly.

-??? info "Extended resources"
+??? info "Recap from the tutorials before"
     -   the `handle` is a function which renders plot elements on a [`bokeh` document](https://docs.bokeh.org/en/latest/docs/reference/document.html).

 ## **Option 1: Jupyter**

-We've seen this in the tutorials before:
+We are probably familiar with this now:

 ```Python
 from bokeh.io import show, output_notebook